groupoid/anders/intro/CANONICITY.md

 ### Can Nat in W, 0, 1, 2 Preserve Syntactical Canonicity in CCHM?

-Expressing natural numbers `ℕ` using the approach you’ve described (via `W`, `0`, `1`, and `2` constructors) does not preserve syntactical canonicity in the standard sense within CCHM.
+Expressing natural numbers `ℕ` using the approach via `W`, `0`, `1`, and `2` constructors does not preserve syntactical canonicity in the standard sense within CCHM.
 The introduction of higher inductive types, especially the use of path-dependent terms, creates structures that do not always reduce directly to canonical forms.
 More specifically, the failure of canonicity is often a consequence of the following:

 * Path spaces and homotopies: When `W` and path-dependent types are used, it introduces an extra layer of complexity, meaning terms in `ℕ` might